markeel/godot-vizpath/README.md

 The plugin is written in 100% GDScript so no compilation is required and should work on any platform.

-To install it from the Godot Asset Library, select: TBD
+To install it from the Godot Asset Library, within your project:
+- Select the AssetLib tab
+- Search for "3D Visualized Path"
+- Click Download button
+- After the dialog is presented with files, at least include the "addons" directory
+- From Project -> Project Settings...
+- Go to Plugins tab and enable vizpath plugin (not doing this will not let the path be selectable in the 3D view and will not present the spot control points

 There are 3 main directories
 - addons/vizpath